When a SIPP has been mis-sold, most investors don’t understand how much money they have actually lost or are about to lose.

 And whilst they may think the money is gone and can’t be recovered they don’t know how much their pension is really worth!

-People also don’t understand that they could receive compensation if their adviser may have ceased trading.
+People also don’t understand that they could receive more compensation if their adviser may have ceased trading – and not via the FSCS.

-And don’t worry… compensation or redress can be paid directly to a bank account of your choice and you won’t have to deal with the SIPP again after the claim has been resolved!
+And don’t worry… compensation or redress can be paid directly to a bank account of your choice and you may not have to deal with the SIPP again after the claim has been resolved!

 Here are some examples which may help you to understand what could happen: